MiAnClGr/music-pay/README.md

 A web3 solution for reliable and trustless payment from Booking agent to Artist

+Currently:

+An artist can create a profile and log in with their Metamask wallet.
+The profile is stored on chain as a smart contract that can receive the bookings and payment.

+A booking agent can search for an artist and make a booking.

+Bookings will be displayed dynamically on the artist profile page.

 Soon to be added:

-Current bookings displayed dynamically on the artist profile page

 Proof of booking and proof of payment NFTs that will be minted to both artist and agent

-The Booking Escrow contract to act as an intermediary when the booking is made and facilitate payment when completed.
+The escrow page

 Payment functionality